SNCFdevelopers/bootstrap-sncf/site/content/docs/4.3/layout/dark-mode.md

 {{% /callout %}}

 First, we have to init and choose which CSS file we've to load and test if dark mode has been chosen by the past.
-If note, the default value will be classic version.
+Else, the default value will be classic version.
 Please note that the following code needs to be placed inside `<head>` tags to not suffer from [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).

 ```js
 initDarkmode()